-The DSP is administered by the CNCG Committee, which is comprised of independent Directors.
-Grants under the DSP are based on individual employee performance, together with an assessment of the Corporation's performance against annual financial targets set by senior management with input from the Board.
-The Corporation's achievement of such financial targets is not a strict requirement for grants to be made, but is instead used as a guide to assist the CNCG Committee in exercising its discretion under the DSP.
+The RSUP and Executive DSUP are administered by the CNCG Committee, which is comprised of independent Directors.
+Grants are based on individual employee performance, together with an assessment of the Corporation's performance against annual financial targets set by senior management with input from the Board.
+The Corporation's achievement of such financial targets is not a strict requirement for grants to be made, but is instead used as a guide to assist the CNCG Committee in exercising its discretion under the plans.
 Senior management also provides the CNCG Committee with periodic reports and recommendations, which help identify exceptional performance.
-Grants under the DSP generally do not take into account grants from previous years, as the CNCG Committee tends to focus on the year in question.
+Grants generally do not take into account grants from previous years, as the CNCG Committee tends to focus on the year in question.
 However, the CNCG Committee has the discretion to take into account prior grants in considering new grants where the circumstances make it appropriate to do so.
+The Board is of the view that the plans are an effective mechanism to align senior management interests with those of the Shareholders while encouraging management retention.